goodvibes2/BackupGnuCashWin/src/backupgnucash/README.md

 ## Dependencies
 ------------

-There are 2 ways to use this application.
+There are 2 ways to use this application:

-1) Download the prebuilt BackupGnuCash.jar from this project
+  1. Download the prebuilt BackupGnuCash.jar from this project

      This application comes with no warranty and you should think about the security implications of using software downloaded from the internet.
 You are trusting my good nature and the codebase from which this is built!
      I have not security audited this code.

   OR

-2) Download the project source from github, check the code for security and build your own copy of BackupGnuCash.jar.
+  2. Download the project source from github, check the code for security and build your own copy of BackupGnuCash.jar.

 ### To download the prebuilt BackupGnuCash.jar from github